corinnekrych/unified-geo-server/README.md

   "name" : "MyAwesomeApp"
 }
 ```
-In the console, after that the app has been created you will have a apiKey and apiSecret :
+In the console, after that the app has been created you will have a apiKey and apiSecret.